validitylabs/messagingProtocol/README.md

-### This project now lives at https://github.com/validitylabs/hopr
+### This project moved to https://github.com/hoprnet